-- 4.1 The proposed joint venture will be formed by a TTLP subsidiary vehicle holding a 49 per cent equity stake whereas the joint venture partner will hold 51 per cent equity stake. - 4.2 Key contractual terms of the joint venture are listed below, with an executive summary of the Heads of Terms included in Appendix 1. - 4.3 The joint venture will commit to acquire long-leasehold interests in the Seed Sites on an unconditional basis at a fixed purchase price, and on fixed future dates, prior to the joint venture's planned commencement of major construction works.
-The joint venture's acquisition of Southwark over station development (OSD) will not occur before TfL confirms that the part of the station that will form part of the site is no longer required to operate the station. - 4.4 The structure of the joint venture will be determined based on legal and tax advice.
+- 4.1 The proposed joint venture will be formed by a TTLP subsidiary company holding a 49 per cent equity stake and the joint venture partner holding 51 per cent equity stake.
+The TTLP subsidiary company will either be newly incorporated or an existing unused subsidiary company will be used, such as TTL FCHB Properties Limited which was incorporated for a development joint venture under TfL's Property Partnership Framework that did not proceed. - 4.2 Key contractual terms of the joint venture are listed below, with an executive summary of the Heads of Terms included in Appendix 1. - 4.3 The joint venture will commit to acquire long-leasehold interests in the Seed Sites on an unconditional basis at a fixed purchase price, and on fixed future dates, prior to the joint venture's planned commencement of major construction works.
+The joint venture's acquisition of Southwark over station development (OSD) will not occur before TfL confirms that the part of the station that will form part of the site is no longer required to operate the station.

+4.4 The structure of the joint venture will be determined based on legal and tax advice.
 The currently anticipated structure is that each property will be held in a separate subsidiary vehicle (Propco).
 The diagram below shows the proposed structure of the Joint Venture company (JVCo).

-4.5 The joint venture proposes to use debt to fund the development of each property at an expected loan to development cost ratio of between 50 per cent and 65 per cent.
+- 4.5 The joint venture proposes to use debt to fund the development of each property at an expected loan to development cost ratio of between 50 per cent and 65 per cent.
+Actual gearing levels and debt arrangements will be set at ahead of committing equity at each of the seed sites in accordance with market conditions at the time.
 After practical completion and letting of each property, the joint venture proposes to refinance the debt at a loan to value of up to 60 per cent of the completed property's value.
-Refinancing may release equity capital from the completed, income producing buildings depending on the level of leverage utilised at build phase.

-- 4.6 The business of the joint venture will run in accordance with an agreed business plan, and the joint venture agreement will set out a list of "Reserved Matters" and "Major Reserved Matters", both of which require approval of the joint venture partners. - 4.7 The joint venture will appoint a development manager, an asset manager and a property manager based on a pre-agreed scope of services.
+Refinancing may release equity capital from the completed, income producing buildings depending on the level of leverage utilised at build phase. - 4.6 The business of the joint venture will run in accordance with an agreed business plan, and the joint venture agreement will set out a list of "Reserved Matters" and "Major Reserved Matters", both of which require approval of the joint venture partners. - 4.7 The joint venture will appoint a development manager, an asset manager and a property manager based on a pre-agreed scope of services.
 TTLP's joint venture partner will provide the development management service and is also likely to provide the asset management service.